praeclarum/MarriageClock/README.md

 It even keeps counting while the ESP32 is asleep.

+### Diffing date times

+I want to display the number of years and months since a certain date.

+C does not include a time diff function that can do this, so I ended up including PHP's timelib.
+Go PHP!

 ### Display the time

 The code in [Display.cpp](https://github.com/praeclarum/MarriageClock/blob/master/Display.cpp) draws the time on the OLED screen